 1. SALES, INVENTORY AND OPERATIONS PLANNING

-Several truck operators are already making use of Analytics to improve their operations.
+Several truck operators are already making use of supply chain analytics to improve their operations.
 From using fuel consumption analytics to improve driving efficiency in deploying GPS technologies to reduce waiting times by allocating warehouse bays in real-time, there are several benefits.
 Courier companies also use real-time routing of deliveries to customers based on their truck’s geo-location and traffic data.

 Key Features of Effective Supply Chain Analytics